ischyrus/ProjectFileSynchronizer/README.md

 |- Base.WindowsPhone
     |- Base.WindowsPhone.csproj
 |- Base.iOS
     |- Base.iOS.csproj
 </pre>

 ## Adding a file

 To add a file, always add it to the Base project.
-Then execute this sync tool
+Then execute this sync tool.
+Syntax is:
+<pre>ProjectFileSynchronization.exe [path]\Base.csproj</pre>

 ## Removing a file